sanchez0408/tobacco-shop-business-analysis/README.md

 **Problem:** CBD flowers (−12.77 pt), e-cig refills (−6.60 pt)
 **Action:**
 - Pricing strategy review
-- introduction of a new product range in line with customer expectations
+- Introduction of a new product range in line with customer expectations

 **3. Leverage seasonality**
 **Problem:** July generates +39% above average : high-margin products may be understocked